 The term VUCA (volatility, uncertainty, complexity and ambiguity) is an apt description for the current business scenario.
 For example, “digital recruiting” is becoming redundant because all recruiting is pretty much digital today.

 That brings us to the question – which soft traits should we be looking for in talent today?
-The answer varies based on role and organisation, but here are some examples that apply to most:
+The answer varies based on role and organization, but here are some examples that apply to most:

 Openness to experience: People who are high in this trait are more adaptable to change, able to work with new ideas better, and respond well to diversity in the workplace.